-Mr. Feinberg serves as a strategic advisor to individuals, families, business owners, executors and trustees, counseling clients on a comprehensive range of issues within the areas of tax, trust and estate law.
-His work encompasses the structuring of wealth preservation strategies and the preparation of estate planning documents such as wills, living wills, powers of attorney, trust agreements and special needs trusts.
-Mr. Feinberg advises executors and trustees on the practical and successful administration of estates and trusts, including the minimization of estate tax liability and oversight of the will probate process.
-He assists clients with the formation of corporations, limited liability companies and other business entities, the preparation of buy-sell agreements, the orderly transfer of business interests from one generation to another, the structuring of real estate transactions including like-kind exchanges, and the preparation of federal and New Jersey estate tax returns and New Jersey inheritance tax returns.
-He represents clients in tax controversy matters before the Internal Revenue Service and the New Jersey Department of Taxation.
+Michael serves as a strategic advisor to individuals, families, business owners, executors and trustees, counseling clients on a comprehensive range of issues within the areas of tax, trust and estate law.
+His work encompasses the structuring of wealth preservation strategies and the preparation of estate planning documents, such as wills, living wills, powers of attorney, trust agreements and special needs trusts.

 Glenn J. Gizzi, Stakeholder Liaison, NJ Division of Taxation